jaredhanson/kerouac/README.md

     site.content('content');

-Content contains a section known as "front matter" surrounded by three dashes (`---`).
+Content files contain a section known as "front matter" surrounded by three dashes (`---`).
 Front matter specifies metadata about the content, including which layout should be used when generating a web page.